 The board may contract with other public agencies to perform any service, which any of the involved agencies are authorized to perform [lowa Code §28E.12].
 The powers granted by this chapter shall be in addition to any specific grant for intergovernmental agreements and contracts [lowa Code §28E.13].
-Iowa Code chapter 28E entities are not subject to the competitive bidding requirements that apply to cities and counties.
+Iowa Code chapter 28E entities are not subject to the competitive bidding requirements that apply to cities and counties, so long as city and county funds that exceed the public bidding requirements are not being used.
 Environgas, L.P. v.
 Cedar Rapids/Linn County Solid Waste Agency, 641 N.W.2d 776 (2002).